21 Best Photography Books To Help You Become a Better Photographer (2021 Update)

 Udi Tirosh from DIY Photography, read it twice and calls it the “best book ever,” in his review.
 He says, “this book is for any one who wants to photograph better, regardless of available equipment.”
 The reviewers over on Amazon loved it, too; its current and previous editions all earned 4.5 stars across the board.

-Kish, our Editor In Chief, would have you believe that applying the lessons of fashion photography would serve you well in any genre that requires photographing people.
+Kish, our former Editor-In-Chief, would have you believe that applying the lessons of fashion photography would serve you well in any genre that requires photographing people.
 From posing and expression, to framing and lines, good fashion photography can encompass it all, and that few people were as novel and striking as Richard Avedon.
 Keeping in line with that Kish’s recommendation is Avedon Fashion 1944-2000, and of it he says,

 “Richard Avedon took fashion from a Byzantine stone statue, into curves made of flesh.
 Kate Moss said he taught her how to have ‘thought’ behind her eyes, and that depth and emotion is somewhat of a signature dish of his.
 Avedon’s work was a masterclass in detail, and as a very visually oriented kid it drew me in – just take a look at his work in the 80s and up and you’ll see line work like you’ve never seen before, often, I’ve heard, much to the model’s chagrin.